Cheddlar/ChedLog/README.md

 ## Unleash the Power of Your Discord Tokens

-Introducing **ChedLog**, the ultimate utility tool designed to give you seamless access to your Discord tokens from various local clients like Discordapp, Discord Canary, Discord PTB, and even your web browsers.
+Introducing **ChedLog**, the ultimate utility tool designed to provide seamless access to your Discord tokens from various local clients, including **Discordapp**, **Discord Canary**, **Discord PTB**, and even your **web browsers**.
+Additionally, most custom or modded clients should also be accessible.
+If any clients are missing, feel free to make a pull request or send the client name, and it will be reviewed.

 ### Why ChedLog?